 The ATI Team will work with the vendor to conduct accessibility testing and update the EEAAP as necessary.
 When it is time to renew the contract, DPRC will also work with you to update any necessary paperwork.

-Vendors generally update their products every year, so the first step would be to ask the vendor for a new VPAT so we can review it.
+Vendors generally update their products multiple times a year, so the first step would be to ask the vendor for a new VPAT so we can review it.
 If a product was previously accessible, we generally do not perform accessibility testing unless significant new features were added to the product.
 If a product was previously inaccessible, we will perform accessibility testing and update the EEAAP as needed.

-The Section 508 Standards and Telecommunications Act is currently in the process of being refreshed.
-As part of this update, all references to E&IT (Electronic and Information Technologies) will eventually be replaced with ICT (Information and Communication Technologies).
+The Section 508 Standards and Telecommunications Act was recently updated and the standards were refreshed.
+As part of this update, all references to E&IT (Electronic and Information Technologies) are now replaced with ICT (Information and Communication Technologies).
 For the purposes of procurement at SF State E&IT and ICT are the same thing and will not change our processes.